 OLEVI/Jariram Ltd provides professional development programmes for staff working in the education sector in partnership with Schools, Universities and Colleges.
 This privacy notice explains how we use any personal data we collect about you, the choices you have about what marketing you want us to send you, and your privacy rights and how the law protects you.

 On 25 May 2018 the General Data Protection Regulation (2016) came into effect, giving you more control over how your data is used and how you’re contacted.
 This notice sets out most of your rights under these regulations.
 We will update this if any changes to our policies occur.

 The company needs to keep certain information about its employees, clients, and suppliers for financial and commercial reasons and to enable us to monitor performance, to ensure legal compliance and for health and safety purposes.
 To comply with the law, your personal data must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
 In practice, this means that only those who have a necessary and lawful need to access your data will be able to do so.

-To ensure the implementation of data protection the company has designated the Finance Manager as the company’s data protection controller.
+To ensure the implementation of data protection the company has designated the Finance Director as the Data Protection Controller for OLEVI/Jariram Ltd.

 How the law protects you

-OLEVI International Ltd understands that we must have a lawful basis in order to process your personal data, as outlined in Article 6 of the GDPR (2018).
+OLEVI/Jariram Ltd understands that we must have a lawful basis to process your personal data, as outlined in Article 6 of the GDPR (2018).
 At least one of these must apply whenever we process your personal data: